Enforcement Directorate show cause notice to WazirX for crypto transactions worth Rs 2,790 crore

 — ED (@dir_ed) June 11, 2021

-Citing an Enforcement Directorate statement in this regard, several reports said that the agency initiated the FEMA investigation on the basis of the ongoing probe into Chinese-owned illegal betting applications.
-It also said that the notice was also issued to WazirX CEO Nischal Shetty and Co-founder Sameer Hanuman Mhatre.
+In a statement issued by the Enforcement Directorate, and verified by MediaNama, the agency said that it initiated the FEMA investigation on the basis of the ongoing probe into Chinese-owned illegal betting applications.
+The agency also said that the notice was issued to WazirX CEO Nischal Shetty and Co-founder Sameer Hanuman Mhatre.

-MediaNama has received a copy of this statement and is in the process of verifying its authenticity with the ED.
-We have written to the Director of ED and Joint Directors in this regard, and the post will be updated when we receive a response.

 Nischal Shetty, CEO of WazirX told MediaNama, “WazirX is yet to receive any show cause notice from the Enforcement Directorate as mentioned in today’s media reports.
 WazirX is in compliance with all applicable laws.
 We go beyond our legal obligations by following Know Your Customer (KYC) and Anti Money Laundering (AML) processes and have always provided information to law enforcement authorities whenever required.
 We are able to trace all users on our platform with official identity information.
 Should we receive a formal communication or notice from the ED, we’ll fully cooperate in the investigation.”

-According to a New Indian Express report citing the Enforcement Directorate statement, ED allegedly found that Chinese nationals had laundered proceeds of crime worth Rs 57 crore by converting the INR into crypto-currency Tether (USDT).
+According to the Enforcement Directorate statement, ED allegedly found that Chinese nationals had laundered proceeds of crime worth Rs 57 crore by converting the INR into crypto-currency Tether (USDT).
 The same was then transferred to Binance, which is an exchange registered in Cayman Islands “based on instructions received from abroad”.

 “In the period under investigation, users of WazirX via its pool account, have received incoming cryptocurrency worth ₹880 crore from Binance accounts and transferred out cryptocurrency worth ₹1,400 crore to Binance accounts.
-None of these transactions are available on the blockchain for any audit or investigation,” a LiveMint report said, while quoting the ED.
+None of these transactions are available on the blockchain for any audit or investigation,” ED said in their statement.

-The report added that it was found that the WazirX Clients could transfer ‘valuable’ crypto-currencies to any person irrespective of their location and nationality without any proper documentation whatsoever, making it a safe haven for users looking for money laundering/ other illegitimate activities.
+It added that the agency allegedly found that the WazirX Clients could transfer ‘valuable’ crypto-currencies to any person irrespective of their location and nationality without any proper documentation whatsoever, making it a safe haven for users looking for money laundering/ other illegitimate activities.

 RBI circular had asked banks to conduct due diligence on AML, KYC, FEMA